omahs/rep3-sdk/README.md

 - array of levels as integer array
 - array of categories as integer array
 - array of member/claimer address
-- comma seperated string of arweave or ipfs metadata hash
+- comma separated string of arweave or ipfs metadata hash